AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 ### Prepare Users for Migration Day {#prepare-users-for-migration-day}

 As a Marketo Product Admin, you're encouraged to ensure all users are prepared for migration day.

 * Check email verification status for all users in the Marketo Admin area.
-Encourage users who have not verified their email address to do so, and help users resolve any challenges in completing the verification process
+Encourage users who have not verified their email address to do so, and help users resolve any challenges in completing the verification process.

 * Prepare all users for the upcoming migration to Adobe Identity.

 >[!NOTE]
 >